Smithsonite/SmitKub/README.md

 much of the configuration can be found in /etc/kubernetes/ now.
-The kubeadm init command and its config are my consern now.
+The kubeadm init command and its config are my concern now.
 There are commands one passes in to set specific configs such as the cidr range etc. id like all of that in a config file... as is shown when configuring the [cgroup driver](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/). id like to see where those can go into the specified config file.

 modifying the pod cidr
 https://tufora.com/tutorials/kubernetes/change-kubernetes-pods-cidr